Who invented Scotch Whisky?

 The success could not last, since it was mostly built on borrowed money and fraudulent dealings, including the Pattison’s selling their stocks and buying them back at higher prices.

-Then Prime Minister David Lloyd George proposed a prohibition of alcohol but eventually settled for the creation of the Immature Spirits Act 1915.
+Then-Prime Minister David Lloyd George proposed a prohibition of alcohol but eventually settled for the creation of the Immature Spirits Act 1915.
+This was the first time the age of Scotch was regulated.
+Initially, it was to be matured for two years, but this was later increased to three, the same as it is today.

 Due to advances in warfare and the more frequent use of planes, war itself had changed and the import of food was harshly restricted.
 This meant that the production of grain Whisky was completely forbidden.